smupk/git-training/README.md

-# Git-training
+# Git-traisdhasjdasn	ning
 Git training repository

-## Introduction
+## Introductionlknfdgfdg
+f
+dgfdgfdg
+fdg
+fdg
+fd
+gf
+d
+gfdgfdgfdg
-A simple project to learn git.
+A simple project to lsdhasdasearn git.

 This is just more text to have more text.
 This is even more text!